Cantera/cantera-website/pages/tutorials/cti/defining-phases.rst

    .. class:: lead

-      A guide to Cantera's input file format
+      A guide to Cantera's legacy CTI input file format

+      Note that the legacy CTI input file format will be deprecated in Cantera 2.6 and fully replaced by the YAML input file format in Cantera 3.0.

 Virtually every Cantera simulation involves one or more phases of matter.
 Depending on the calculation being performed, it may be necessary to